Plaza Sésamo: Background

 A few months after the 1969 debut of Sesame Street on PBS in the US, producers from several countries all around the world approached the Children's Television Workshop (CTW, later Sesame Workshop, or "the Workshop"), the organization responsible for the show's production, to create and produce versions of Sesame Street in their countries.
-Co-creator Joan Ganz Cooney was approached by German public television officials about a year after the US version debuted.
+Co-creator Joan Ganz Cooney was approached by German public television officials about a year after the American version debuted.
 Many years later, Cooney recalled, "To be frank, I was really surprised, because we thought we were creating the quintessential American show.
 We thought the Muppets were quintessentially American, and it turns out they're the most international characters ever created".
 She hired former CBS executive Mike Dann, who left commercial television to become her assistant, as a CTW vice-president.
 One of Dann's tasks was to field offers to produce versions of Sesame Street in other countries.
 By summer 1970, he had made the first international agreements for what the CTW came to call "co-productions".

 As of 2006, there were 20 active co-productions.
 In 2000, CTW vice-president Charlotte Cole estimated that there were over 120 million viewers of all international versions of Sesame Street, and by the show's 40th anniversary in 2009, they were seen in more than 140 countries.
 Doreen Carvajal of The New York Times reported that income from the co-productions accounted for US$96 million in 1994.
 Cole stated, "Children's Television Workshop (CTW) can be regarded as the single largest informal educator of young children in the world".
 Most of the early international versions were what Cole called "fairly simple", consisting of dubbed versions of the show with local language voice-overs and instructional cutaways.
 Studies conducted on the effects of several co-productions found that viewers of these shows gain basic skills from watching them.